Lauraosipov74291/notes/README.md

 # 2023-12-16
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote reminds us that optimizing code before it's necessary can lead to overly complex and hard-to-maintain code, and that it's often better to write clear and simple code first, and optimize only where necessary.

+# 2023-12-17
+- "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
+It's important to first write code that is correct and understandable, and only optimize when profiling has identified performance bottlenecks.